PoisotLab/ms_metaweb_perspectives/README.md

 is similarly well supported in the empirical literature [@Bartomeus2013Understanding; @Bartomeus2016Common; @Goebel2023Body;
 @Gravel2013Inferring].
-Relating this information to an embedding rather than a list of networks measures would allow to capture their effect on the more fundamental aspects of network structure; conversely, the absence of a phylogenetic or functional signal may suggest that evolutionary/trait processes are not strong drivers of network structure, therefore opening a new way to
+Relating this information to an embedding rather than a list of network measures would allow to capture their effect on the more fundamental aspects of network structure; conversely, the absence of a phylogenetic or functional signal may suggest that evolutionary/trait processes are not strong drivers of network structure, therefore opening a new way to